 - When citing records found online, include URLs in parentheses.
 URLs should include the protocol (such as http://) as well “www” if that is part of the address.
 Individual access dates are not necessary.

-- Include all children with equal treatment, even children who died young.
+- Include all children, male and female, with equal treatment, even children who died young.